Specializing and Innovating

 Revenue Segmentation: A Framework for Transformation

-Reprinted with permission from Accounting Today.
 “Gale, our firm needs to grow!
 What technologies should we bring to market?
 And how will we acquire the skills to deliver those offerings?”
 These are among my favorite—and most frequently heard questions.
 Why favorite?
-Because unlike some conundrums firms face, there actually is an answer, an achievable framework…
+Because unlike some conundrums firms face, there actually is an answer, an achievable framework for making these decisions.
+It’s known…

 Why Niches Matter